Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 ## 1.4 One-Line Pitch

-`An FPGA-based logic analyzer that simulates digital circuits — from basic logic gates to adders and SRAMs — and streams real-time input/output waveforms to a laptop via UART for live visualization using Python and matplotlib.`
+`An FPGA-based logic analyzer that simulates digital circuits and streams real-time input/output waveforms to a laptop via UART for live visualization using Python and matplotlib.`

 ## 1.5 Expanded Project Idea